-Here are 4 lessons I’ve learned from ‘Gardening In The Micro’
+Here are 5 lessons I’ve learned from ‘Gardening In The Micro’:

 1. Slow down.
 Even if you have a slew of gardening tasks that need to get done, set aside at least 5-10 minutes to gaze, touch, talk to (yes I do), and photograph plants.

-2. Develop beginners’ eyes.
-All of us get stuck in seeing or perceiving things in the ’same old, same old’ way.
+2. Develop a beginner’s eye.
+All of us get stuck in seeing or perceiving things in the ‘same old, same old’ way.
 You can train yourself by looking at even one plant from different angles.

 3. Be grateful.
-Communing with nature is an opportunity to give thanks for the magnificence of all other living things on this earth.
+Communing with nature is an opportunity to experience gratitude for all of the wonderful things you have in your life.

-4. Stay In The moment.
-I’ve written about this in my book, Digging Deep: Unearthing Your Creative Roots Through Gardening.
-But I have discovered that when I am ‘gardening in the micro’ that it is easier for me to practice this discipline.
+4. Be Mindful.
+I’ve written extensively about this in my recently published updated 10th Anniversary Edition of Digging Deep: Unearthing Your Creative Roots Through Gardening.
+But over the past couple of years, I’ve discovered that gardening in the micro’ is a perfect setting for me to practice this state of being.

 5. Play.
 Let go of expectations and perfectionism.
-And let the process of what you’re experiencing sink into your soul.
+Take your ego out of the mix and allow the process of gardening to become your muse.